-In summary, I would argue that while the research may fail to demonstrate a clear link between static sitting posture and low back pain in adolescents, such posture contributes to greater vulnerability during dynamic tasks.
-This is comparable to a scenario I often see in adult patients.
-They sit with slumped posture for 40 hours+ per week, and injure their back while bending in the garden on the weekend.
-The injury is subsequently attributed by the patient to bending, not the habitual posture.
+In summary, I would argue that while the research may fail to demonstrate a clear link between static sitting posture and low back pain, such posture contributes to greater vulnerability during dynamic tasks.
+An example is a person who sits with slumped posture for 40 hours+ per week, and injures their back while bending in the garden on the weekend.
+The injury is subsequently attributed to bending, not the habitual posture.